What is "viral week"?

 The aim of Just Do It Groups is to get more people listening for their assignments and cheering others on.
 As long as we stay in our current Just Do It Group, only we benefit.
 We are isolating the virus, and that goes against God's campaign purpose to connect, heal, and bless the whole world.

 Before we discuss our thoughts, let's re-read the biblical story that set the tone for this whole set of group meetings we have had.
-It was the story of Jesus on his way to execution.
 We won't discuss it or read it twice like we did in other sessions.
 We just want to have it in mind as we consider whether this is God's time for our group to go viral.
+That key biblical story was the story of creation.
+It starts like this: Have someone read Genesis 1.1-13.

-4. With that picture of Jesus in mind, let's brainstorm a little.
-Suppose you were going to start a group with one, two, or three family/friends next week for the next Just Do It cycle.
+4. Seeing ourselves as part of God's creation, let's brainstorm a little about the next few weeks of living as God's creatures.
+Suppose you were going to start a group with one, two, or three family/friends next week for the next Just Do It cycle (March 2 - April 9).
 Who might you invite to be in that group with you?
 Who is God bringing to your mind?
 Or if you aren't thinking of particular people, is he giving you some idea about how to find people for your group?

 5. If those people joined your group, what might the experience do for them?
 How might they be better connected to God's campaign, healed, and/or blessed?